MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 *  Resize images during your build process.

 *  Create multiple sizes of each image during the build process and then use `srcset` in your code.
-At runtime, the browser takes care of choosing which size is best for the device.  <!-- See [Relative-sized images](https://developers.google.com/web/fundamentals/design-and-ux/responsive/images#relative_sized_images). -->
+At runtime, the browser takes care of choosing which size is best for the device.  <!-- See [Responsive images](https://web.dev/responsive-images/). -->

 *  Use an image CDN that lets you dynamically resize an image when you request it.